Popes and Dancers With Francesco Messina

 24 -

 Messina was born in 1900 in Linguaglossa, a town on the slopes of Mount Etna.
-He moved to Milan at a young age.
-Quickly, he rose in Italy’s artistic institutions, becoming director of the Brera Academy of Fine Arts in 1934.
-Throughout his career, he completed numerous public commissions, one of which was the Monument to Pope Pius XII in St. Peter’s Basilica and another of which is the well-known bronze horse sculpture installed in front of RAI’s Rome headquarters in 1966.
+He moved to Milan at a young age and quickly rose through Italy’s artistic institutions, becoming director of the Brera Academy of Fine Arts in 1934.
+Throughout his career, he completed numerous public commissions, including the Monument to Pope Pius XII in St. Peter’s Basilica and the well-known bronze horse installed in front of RAI’s Rome headquarters in 1966.

 Less discussed, but no less central to his practice, was his work as an illustrator.
-Messina produced a stream of drawings and graphic works, some of which were reproduced in books and periodicals.
-Others, kept in his studio.
-He illustrated classical texts, sacred subjects, and poems—often in pencil or ink.
+Messina produced a stream of drawings and graphic works, some of which were reproduced in books and periodicals, while others remained in his studio.
+He illustrated classical texts, sacred subjects, and poems, often in pencil or ink.
 These illustrations were not preparatory sketches but stand-alone works.

-One example is his suite of illustrations for Dante’s Divine Comedy, produced in the 60s.
-The drawings are not grand or theatrical, but quiet and precious.
-The same sensibility can be seen in his depictions of horses, bathers, and saints: a kind of rough impression, still anchored by deep anatomical understanding.
+One example is his suite of illustrations for Dante’s Divine Comedy, produced in the 1960s.
+His artistic sensibilities are found in his depictions of horses, bathers, and saints: rough impressions still anchored by deep anatomical understanding.

 Francesco Messina

-Unlike a lot of his contemporaries, Messina resisted gallery circuits and avoided aligning himself with any ideological movements.
+Unlike many of his contemporaries, Messina resisted gallery circuits and avoided aligning himself with ideological movements.
 In interviews, he spoke of sculpture in mechanical and bodily terms.
 “The material contains its own law,” he said in a 1973 televised conversation.
 “I work until the form is self-evident.
 That doesn’t require a manifesto.”

 *** 24 MAY MMXXVI.
 COPYRIGHT EDITRA AND THE AUTHORS.